 The BOO!
-Quilt is complete, and the pattern is available as a free download at Craftsy.
+Quilt is complete, and the pattern is available as a free download.
 This quilt is a simple patchwork quilt, that uses a checkerboard design alternating between light and dark fabrics.
 And it’s charm square friendly, which means very little cutting!!
 I used mostly the Eclipse Halloween fabrics; you can read more about the making of the BOO!
 Quilt here in a previous post.
 I love the non-traditional Halloween colors and the designs in the Eclipse fabric, especially the owl fabric, which I used for the back.

 My sister Carla also made a BOO!
 Quilt, but didn’t use Photo Designs in her quilt as I did.
 She also used a non-solid for BOO! letters and made a smaller version to fit on bench in her foray.
 I love how it turned out!!
 The spiderweb fabric she used for the BOO! really pops –

 My niece also is making the BOO! quilt (yes we had our own little family QAL!) and like me used a Photo Design in the quilt.
 It’s a Halloween photo from the previous year of her two little guys.
 I used the Sketch Master App on my iPhone to convert the photo into a black and white cartoon graphic.

 Then I created a 9 square collage of the Photo Design, (read more about how to do that here) so that it would print 9 squares of the Photo Design on a Spoonflower fat quarter.
 I uploaded it to Spoonflower, and within a week it arrived at my niece Kelsey’s door.
 Kels then trimmed those squares into 5 inch squares and used them in the quilt.
 See how her Photo Designs “read” as dark fabric?

 In contrast the Photo Design I used in my quilt, “read” as light fabric –